Listen to the Cancer.Net Podcast: Pap Test–What to Expect, adapted from this content.

 A Pap test, also called a Pap smear, is the most common screening test for cervical cancer in women who have no symptoms of cancer.
 It is often performed during a woman’s gynecologic checkup.

-A Pap test involves gathering a sample of cells from the cervix, which is the part of the uterus that opens to the vagina.
-The sample is placed on a glass slide and sent to a laboratory for examination under a microscope by a pathologist.
-A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
-The pathologist can identify abnormal cells, which may be precancerous or cancerous, but are most often treatable, precancerous cellular changes, rather than cervical cancer.
+A Pap test involves gathering a sample of cells from the cervix.
+The cervix is the part of the uterus that opens to the vagina.
+The sample is placed on a glass slide or in a bottle containing a solution to preserve the cells.
+Then it is sent to a laboratory for a pathologist to examine under a microscope.
+A pathologist is a doctor who specializes in reading laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+The pathologist can identify abnormal cells.
+These cells can be cancerous, but they are most often treatable, precancerous cellular changes, rather than cervical cancer.

 How often you need to have a Pap test depends on your age, results of previous tests, and other factors.
 Learn more about cervical cancer screening guidelines.

 A gynecologist typically performs a Pap test.
 A gynecologist is a medical doctor who specializes in treating diseases of a woman’s reproductive organs.
 Sometimes other health care providers perform Pap tests.
 This may include primary care doctors, physician assistants, or nurse practitioners.
 If the person performing the test is a man, a female assistant or nurse may be in the room as well.